sholsapp/politico/README.md

 ```

 ### Twitter

+This API is one that gives us access to public Twitter users' information, like
+how active they are or how many statuses they've tweeted.

 You'll need to obtain your own Twitter API key before you can run *politico
 yourself.
 You can sign up at https://apps.twitter.com/.
 When you're done, add a